mishralikan88/React-Mastery/readme.md

 # 🟢 Beginner → Core React (8)

-1. Build a Counter app with useState & useEffect.
+1. Build a Counter app with useState & useEffect - Done
 2. Create a controlled form (name, email, password) with validation.
 3. Build a to-do list with add/remove/toggle complete.
 4. Show/hide a modal dialog using React Portal.